anvetsu/reo/docs/recip.md

 ; [10 3.1622776601683795 1.7782794100389228 1.333521432163324 ...]
 ```

-## Accesing and Manipulating Sequences
+## Accessing and Manipulating Sequences

 Accessing the first, all-but-first and last elements in a sequence: